ToeiRei/Keymaster/CONTRIBUTING.md

 *   In command-line functions (`cobra.Command.Run`), return errors instead of calling `log.Fatalf()`.
 This allows Cobra to handle error printing.
 *   In the TUI, display errors gracefully to the user within the UI.
 Don't `panic` or `os.Exit`.

+### Security Practices

+*   Never store user private keys in the database.
+*   Treat `keymaster.db` as a secret (restrict permissions).
+*   All system keys deployed must be SFTP-only.

 ---

+If you have questions or want to propose a feature, please open an issue or start a discussion.

 Thank you again for your interest in contributing!
 We look forward to your pull requests.